-Music Director of the Minnesota Orchestra for over a decade, Osmo Vänskä has led the Orchestra on five European tours, as well as an historic trip to Cuba.
-Under his baton, the orchestra has 15 recordings, winning a Grammy Award in 2014 for ‘Best Orchestral Performance’.
-In great demand as a guest conductor, in 2017/18 he debuts with Rundfunk-Sinfonieorchester Berlin, SWR Sinfonieorchester, Toronto and National Taiwan symphony orchestras, and returns to Orchestre de Paris, San Francisco Symphony, and the Seoul and Helsinki philharmonic orchestras.
-Further concerts include appearances with the Iceland Symphony Orchestra, following his appointment as its Honorary Conductor in 2017.
-Last season, Vänskä embarked on a tour of Europe with the Curtis Symphony Orchestra, visiting nine cities in eighteen days.
-With soloists drawn from the ranks of Curtis graduates.
-Vänskä studied conducting at Finland’s Sibelius Academy and was awarded first prize in the 1982 Besançon Competition.
+Music Director of the Minnesota Orchestra for over a decade, Osmo Vanska has led the Orchestra on five European tours, as well as an historic trip to Cuba.
+Under his baton, the orchestra has made 15 recordings, winning a GRAMMY Award in 2014 for “Best Orchestral Performance”.
+In 2017/18 he debuted as a guest conductor with Rundfunk-Sinfonieorchester Berlin, SWR Sinfonieorchester, Toronto and National Taiwan symphony orchestras, and returned to Orchestre de Paris, San Francisco Symphony, and the Seoul and Helsinki philharmonic orchestras.
+Further concerts include appearances with the Iceland Symphony Orchestra, following his appointment as its honorary conductor in 2017.
+Last season, Vanska embarked on a tour of Europe with the Curtis Symphony Orchestra, visiting nine cities in eighteen days with soloists drawn from the ranks of Curtis graduates.
+Vanska studied conducting at Finland’s Sibelius Academy and was awarded first prize in the 1982 Besancon Competition.
 He began his career as a clarinetist, occupying, amongst others, the co-principal chair of the Helsinki Philharmonic Orchestra, and in recent years has enjoyed a return to the clarinet, including on a 2012 recording of Kalevi Aho’s chamber works.
-Vänskä is the recipient of a Royal Philharmonic Society Award, the Finlandia Foundation’s Arts and Letters award, and the 2010 Ditson Award from Columbia University.
+Vanska is the recipient of a Royal Philharmonic Society Award, the Finlandia Foundation’s Arts and Letters award, and the 2010 Ditson Award from Columbia University.
 He was named Musical America’s 2005 Conductor of the Year.